daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 - Granular control
 - Advanced threat protection

-## AWS Firewall Manager

-Firewall manager simplifies the process of managing all of your WAF rules, security groups, NACLs, and AWS Shield, across **multiple accounts**.

 ## Network Access control List (ACLs)

 A network ACL is a virtual firewall that controls inbound and outbound traffic at the **subnet level** (ALLOW/DENY).
 Each AWS account includes a default network ACL.
 By default, your account's default network ACL allows all inbound and outbound traffic.